US Employment Green Card Immigration Services and Information

 If the I-140 Petition is approved, then an employee must wait for an available visa number.
 Several categories now have backlogs.
 In some cases, an employer and employee can help bridge this wait through non-immigrant work visa means, either through student OPT training, or through H1B employment.

-I can help you determine the correct process for an employer to hire a foreign national to work for your business in the United States, and work with the employer to carefully craft the process to meet legal requirements and ensure the best chance of success.
+As part our US employment green card immigration services I can help you determine the correct process for an employer to hire a foreign national to work for your business in the United States, and work with the employer to carefully craft the process to meet legal requirements and ensure the best chance of success.

 How Can Attorney Representation Help With My Case?

-Over nearly 20 years, I have represented and counseled numerous clients throughout the United States and internationally in the employment green card processes.
+For 25 years I have represented and counseled numerous clients throughout the United States and internationally in the employment green card processes.
 Because of the complexity of the green card process for employment, attorney representation is critical.
 The employment-based green card process is not easy, and is fraught with the potential for mistakes.
 Given the investment in recruitment costs, and petition costs, an employer is making a wise investment in hiring an experienced attorney to guide it through the employment green card process.